 A brand is not only a trademark but also all components of the image of the company, its reputation, and the attitude of buyers.
 The brand includes both what you can “touch with hands,” and something invisible, that is expressed in the many-sided word “image”.

-How to design a brand: the stages of a brand development
+How to design an independent brand: the stages of a brand development

 1. Research and analysis